russellporter/elevation-server/README.md

 # Usage

 The service has a single API.
 Post latitude-longitude pairs as a JSON array to the service and receive an array of elevations as response.
+In case there is a no elevation data at a provided point (due to a data hole) the response will contain `null` for that point.

 ```sh
 curl -d '[[51.3, 13.4], [51.4, 13.3]]' -XPOST -H 'Content-Type: application/json' http://localhost:3000